unphased/ply/README.md

 #### Transform Events (not yet implemented)

+The three events specified encompass the full range of motion specified by up to two control points (touches).
+Three-finger interactions can be differentiated from two-finger interactions to enable 3-finger gestures.
+The third finger that interacts with an element is simply ignored for the purposes of producing transform events (as two is always sufficient).

 - `ply_translate`: Event sent to any element which the user attempts to "drag" in any way.
 On a PC no declarative classes need to be specified for fully functional `ply_translate` events.
 On touch devices, a ply-class must be set on an element (or one of its ancestors) to disable default scrolling behavior in order for touchmove events to get processed.
+The event will contain in its `x` and `y` properties the distance in pixels of the overall translation movement.
+With two fingers this will be the overall translation (average).
-- `ply_scale`: Event sent to any element which the user attempts to "pinch".
+- `ply_rotate_scale`: Event sent to any element which the user manipulates with two fingers.
-- `ply_rotate`: Event sent to any element which the user attmepts to "rotate".
-Realistically, on any touch device you are liable to see both `ply_scale` and `ply_rotate` events fire when two fingers are being used to manipulate an element.
-The reason for separating them into to events is that it makes it easier to process only the transformation type that you care about.
+    - `angle`: angle in degrees rotated by the interaction
+    - `scale`: scale defined by distance between control points
+    - `x` and `y`: The initial average point of the two control points (note that movement of this is tracked through `ply_translate`)

 #### Termination Events (not yet implemented)